sooda/rotuli/README.rst

 * Multilingual content: use the metadata and groups to link originals and translations together
 * Categories aka tags aka keywords: again, group content together in the metadata and use templates to list them
 * Automatic by-date groups to list content (e.g., blog posts) based on year, month or day
+* Listings of page kinds such as blog entries, tutorials, project entries via the content groups
 * Links to next and previous pages in a collection based on the current page index in a group

 Why